 Even Google is getting in the game.
 Their new search algorithm “devalues” websites that fail to properly implement “best practices” for mobile-optimized browsing.
 And if there is one thing any modern business owner knows, you simply can’t remain competitive if you can’t reach your clientele.
 And the way to reach them in a crowded internet marketplace is to build for them.

-Fortunately, this is where Clear Sky SEO comes in.
-Clear Sky excels at utilizing responsive designs to build fully responsive mobile experiences.
-Whether it’s a custom layout or a battle-tested theme, business owners can expect clean, versatile websites that adapt swiftly to a viewer’s device, regardless of what they’re browsing on.
+Whether it’s a custom layout or a battle-tested theme, business owners expect clean, versatile websites that adapt swiftly to a viewer’s device, regardless of what they’re browsing on.
+It’s vital to keep your website tested against new resolutions as mobile devices evolve with time.